Stunning websites. Freedom to create anything. The best choice for you. These are just a few of the claims Wix make on their website.

 Templates: designs are modern and will look good on any device as they are responsive.

-Email addresses included: Webnode’s paid plans include email accounts, which is a rarity these days.
+Email addresses included: Webnode’s paid plans are very affordable and include email accounts, which is a rarity these days.
 With other website builders you need to pay extra for them.

 Missing features: no social media widgets or search bar.
 Neither does it come with an app store that allows you to add extra functionality to your site.